A bowl of authentic & Original Pancit Malabon topped with shrimp, eggs, and chicharron

 • Layer the delicious toppings of succulent shrimp, tender pork, thinly sliced egg, fresh spring onions, and crispy fried garlic on top of the dish.
 To enhance the flavors, serve the dish with a side of Calamansi slices.

-For the Toppings :
+Step 1: Prepare the Toppings :

-• Take a small pot, bring 2 cups of water to a boil.
+• Take a small pot and bring 2 cups of water to a boil.
 Once the water reaches a boiling point, add the cabbage and allow it to cook for approximately 30 seconds.
 Subsequently, using a slotted spoon, remove the cabbage from the pot and immerse it in ice-cold water.
 Finally, drain the water and set the cabbage aside.

 • To cook the pork belly, just pop it in a pan over medium heat and stir it every so often.
 When it’s nice and light brown and crispy, take it out of the pan and place it on some paper towels if you have them.